olimexsmart/SagraPOS/README.md

 - [x] DB upload could also migrate from previous version.
 Introduce DB version in setting table
 - [ ] Split files, they are becoming too long
 - [x] WebSocket instead of polling for quantities update MARCO
-- [ ] Ensure that a printer disconnection DOES NOT log the order as succesful
+- [x] Ensure that a printer disconnection DOES NOT log the order as succesful
 - [ ] Default image if null on menu item
 - [ ] Scaricare info come CSV
+- [ ] Reset DB button (delete DB and re-init backend to start from defaults)
+- [ ] Menu entries should be return by ID as a nested object, see MenuEntryExplict.
+This simplifies both frontend and backend
 #### Frontend
 - [x] Spinner on order confirm (with error timeout)
 - [ ] Spinner on menu loading (can take a while)